K-Bloch/pure-wilderness-fundraising-insights/README.md

 A decline hit most channels except Social Media, which saw a remarkable **216%** rise from 2020.

 #### 2022-2024
 Most channels struggled, with only In-Person Events experiencing a modest rise in 2022.
-Social Media consistently outperformed others.
+Social Media consistently outperformed other channels.

 ### Recommendations
 - Direct Mail’s initial success suggests it could be an untapped niche as others focus on digital channels.
+- You may consider expanding outreach in underserved regions like **świętokrzyskie, opolskie**, and **lubuskie** using Direct Mail.
 - Social Media’s steady performance indicates its ongoing value, while Online Events should be pursued cautiously, as their 2020 impact may have been pandemic-driven.
-- In-Person Events, while costly, could be considered for their unique engagement potential.
+- In-Person Events, while costly, could be considered for their unique engagement potential, given they are organized in carefully selected location.
+- Average donor tenure: **2 years and 10 months**—reasonable for a young organization.

 ---

-### Retention and Lifetime Value Analysis
+### 2024 Performance: Details

 #### 2024 Highlights
 Online Events and Partnerships drove strong donor retention.
 In contrast, contributors from In-Person Events had high dropout rates despite forming a small group.
 Social Media rebounded from a 2023 decline, and retention rates for Online Events, Partnerships, and Direct Mail remain consistent.

 #### Metrics Summary
 - Overall retention rate slightly decreased by **0.6%**—a stable result.
-- Average donor lifespan: **2.8 years**—reasonable for a young organization.
-- Donor Lifetime Value is solid but has room to grow.
+- Donor Lifetime Value is solid at 9174 zł (averaged over Organization and Individual donors) but has room to grow.

 ### Key Insights
-The average donor age is high (**52**), with low engagement at six donations or two per year.
+The average donor age is high (**52**), with low engagement - they donate only 6 times in their lifespan.

 ### Recommendations
-- Expand outreach in underserved regions like **świętokrzyskie, opolskie**, and **lubuskie** using Direct Mail.
 - Design campaigns targeting young adults, focusing on Social Media to attract a younger donor base.
 - Maintain strong relationships with partners and organizations as they are valuable contributors; consider sending occasional achievement highlights to encourage more frequent donations.